duyphuoc123234/JetPackPE/README.md

-# JetPackPE
-JetPackPE, now you can add JetPacks on your Pocketmine Server!
+JetPackPE, Now you can use your own jetpacks on your server(s).
+You can change your own favorite blocks in config.yml!!